 Working with Sensory Sensitivities in a Tattoo Studio

-Tattoo studios are often loud, bright, and chaotic—great for some, a sensory nightmare for others.
+Tattoo studios are often loud, overwhelming, and chaotic.
+Great for some, a sensory nightmare for others.
 If you’re neurodivergent, trauma-impacted, or just someone who needs more control over your environment, you’re not alone.
-Sensory sensitivity is real, and it deserves consideration—not judgment.
+Sensory sensitivity is real, and it deserves consideration, not judgment.
 Here’s how we approach tattooing in a way that actually respects your nervous system.

 🎧 1.
 I Offer Sensory Accommodations